-6.3.2.3 Such products, goods and/ or cargo shall be isolated and quarantined for further action.
+6.3.2.2 Such products and/ or goods shall be isolated and quarantined for further evaluation or referred to the owner for action to be taken.
 The evaluation shall be recorded.

-6.3.2.4 Evaluation for release of doubtful products, goods and/ or cargo
+6.3.2.3 Evaluation for release of doubtful products and/ or goods

-Each lot of doubtful products, goods and/ or cargo shall only be released when the following conditions apply:
+Each lot of doubtful products and/ or goods shall only be released when the following conditions apply:

-- a) evidence other than the monitoring system demonstrates that the control measures have been effective; - b) evidence shows that the effect of the control measures for that particular products, goods and/ or cargo complies with halal requirements; and - c) the results of sampling, analysis and/ or other verification activities demonstrate that the doubtful lot of products, goods and/ or cargo complies with the halal requirements.
+- a) evidence other than the monitoring system demonstrates that the control measures have been effective; - b) evidence shows that the effect of the control measures for that particular products and/ or goods complies with halal requirements; and - c) the results of sampling, analysis and/ or other verification activities demonstrate that the doubtful lot of products and/ or goods complies with the halal requirements.